SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 In the code above, we create an IBOutlet property for the `mediaDownloadBtn` and set its image in the `viewDidLoad` method.
 You can get the "mediaDownload_icon.png" and  "mediaDownload_icon_iPad.png" files from this tutorial's Github Sample Project.

-Next, open the "MediaManagerViewController.swift"(TODO:again, created where?) file and replace the content with the followings:
+Next, open the "MediaManagerViewController.swift" file and replace the content with the following:

 ~~~swift
 import Foundation